tqmai/bit-sample/README.md

 Created by: Tim Mai

-Last updated: 1/8/20
+Last updated: 3/18/20

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 In addition, it has the following packages:

 - ESLint (for code quality concerns)
 - Prettier (for code formatting concerns)
 - TypeScript (for static type checking)
-- lint-staged and husky (for pre-commit auto formatting)
+- lint-staged, pretty-quick, and husky (for pre-commit auto formatting and linting)
 - Figmagic (for accessing design tokens in Figma)
+- styled-components (for ease of styling)

 General Notes: